gillchristian/gillchristian.github.io/public/articles/ts-earch-devlog-crazy-idea.md

 ## Open questions

-Developing the PoC convinced me that it is an idea worth to work on.
-But, to be honest, it also left me more questions than answers.
+Developing the PoC convinced me that it is an idea worth working on.
+But, to be honest, it also left me with more questions than answers.

 - Should I use actual TypeScript type signatures for search?
 Or should I come up with a simpler DSL?
 In Haskell that is not so much of a problem.
 Let’s compare